kbilsted/CodeQualityAndReadability/Articles/Readability/OptimalIndentSizeForCodeReadability.md

 }
 ```

-With smaller indention size, you don't have that "horizontal pain" when making a new scope.
+With smaller indention sizes, you don't have that "horizontal pain" when making a new scope.
 This subtly encourage the developer to just indent another level.
 It may be so subtle that the developer doesn't even notice.
 And the code may look fine and nicely within the boundaries of the monitor standing a meter away from the screen.

 Typically, we don't like over-nested methods - they tend to grow in complexity.
 Section 4 addresses mechanisms to employ when using larger indention sizes.